r4j4h/php-druid-ingest/README.md

 1. Hand the resulting task id to `IDruidJobWatcher` who polls until task succeeds or finishes
 1. `IPreparer` then cleans up left over ingestion file

+Fetchers are the most interesting element in play here.
+By adding new Fetchers we can support new input sources.
+Initially we are using `mysqli` to handle fetching from MySQL databases.
+Fetching from HTTP endpoints, or a log, or running map/reduce or storm and getting the results results are all good ideas for other fetchers.

 How to Test
 -------------